aphenriques/integral/README.md

 ## Error safety

-* `integral` will not crash the lua state;
+* `integral` will not crash the Lua state;
-* thrown exceptions in exported functions are converted to lua errors;
+* thrown exceptions in exported functions are converted to Lua errors;
-* wrong parameter types in exported functions turn into lua errors;
+* wrong parameter types in exported functions turn into Lua errors;
-* wrong number of parameters in exported functions turn into lua errors;
+* wrong number of parameters in exported functions turn into Lua errors;
 * functions returning pointers (except const char * - string) and references are regarded as unsafe, therefore cannot be exported.
 Trying to register these functions will cause compilation error;
 * invalid default arguments definition causes compilation error.

+## Language features binding

+* default arguments;
+* adaptors for C++ vector, array, unordered_map and tuple to Lua table;
+* adaptors for C++ functions to Lua functions and vice-versa.

 # Example